-There will be no licensing issues for patient centered core impact sets, as they will be created by patient communities for the purpose of sharing information.
+- There will be no licensing issues for patient centered core impact sets, as they will be created by patient communities for the purpose of sharing information.

-Good documentation of the core impact sets will allow potential users to determine their relevance and potential for use in their own populations.
+- Good documentation of the core impact sets will allow potential users to determine their relevance and potential for use in their own populations.

-Each patient community that develops a core impact set will post it publicly on their own website, and a repository may be created at the National Health Council or another organization.
+- Each patient community that develops a core impact set will post it publicly on their own website, and a repository may be created at the National Health Council or another organization.

-Pilot studies with patient advocacy organizations will be conducted to gather more information on the creation and use of core impact sets.
+- Pilot studies with patient advocacy organizations will be conducted to gather more information on the creation and use of core impact sets.

-The core impact sets will be publicly available for anyone to use and leverage.
+- The core impact sets will be publicly available for anyone to use and leverage.

 How can DARWIN be used for reimbursement decisions (HTA) as well as regulatory submissions (EMA)?
 Will other stakeholders be involved in furnishing that data, or using it as well to support reimbursement decisions?

-Data generated should be used across the whole lifecycle, including for regulatory purposes and Health Technology Assessment (HTA).
+- Data generated should be used across the whole lifecycle, including for regulatory purposes and Health Technology Assessment (HTA).

-Collaboration is necessary to ensure that data meets all needs and can support various decisions, including cost-effectiveness.
+- Collaboration is necessary to ensure that data meets all needs and can support various decisions, including cost-effectiveness.

-Efforts should be made to align policies and strategies with HTA bodies to improve the use and usefulness of data in the future.
+- Efforts should be made to align policies and strategies with HTA bodies to improve the use and usefulness of data in the future.

-Collecting data from individual patients can be costly, resource-intensive, and burdensome.
+- Collecting data from individual patients can be costly, resource-intensive, and burdensome.
 It is important to ensure that the data being collected is relevant and meaningful to patients.
 A patient-centered approach to data collection can lead to a vast amount of useful data that can improve the lives of patients and their families.

-Patient experience data is becoming essential for optimizing medicine development and regulatory decision making.
+- Patient experience data in healthcare is becoming essential for optimizing medicine development and regulatory decision making.
 Patient experience data is closely linked with real world evidence and real-world data.
 There is a need to foster the generation and use of this data in regulatory decision making.
 It is also important to facilitate the incorporation of this data into daily activities.

-Collect data that are meaningful to patients and ensure that data is used to make decisions that benefit patients.
+- Collect data that are meaningful to patients and ensure that data is used to make decisions that benefit patients.
 Evaluate implementation of PROMs to ensure benefit to patients justifies the cost of collecting data.